Funding and Awards

 AHRC London Arts and Humanities Partnership

-You must have the support of a primary supervisor in the Department of English at Queen Mary before you apply to LAHP.
+You must have the support of a primary supervisor and the name of a second supervisor before you apply to LAHP.

-Each year Queen Mary offers a number of postgraduate research studentships to highly qualified PhD applicants.
-Queen Mary Principal’s Studentships include a tuition fee waiver and an annual stipend of c.£17,000 (part-time £8,500).
+Each year Queen Mary offers a number of Postgraduate Research Studentships to highly qualified PhD applicants.
+They include a tuition fee waiver and an annual stipend of c.£17,000 (part-time £8,500).
 Studentships are tenable for up to three years.
 Applicants from the United Kingdom, European Union, and overseas are eligible to apply.
-We welcome applications in any area of the Department's research expertise as well as interdisciplinary projects with other departments.
+We welcome applications in any area of the Department’s research expertise as well as interdisciplinary projects with other departments.

 The closing date for applications for September 2021 entry is 20 January 2021.

-All candidates who are offered a place on our PhD programme will automatically be considered for a Principal’s Studentship; there is no separate application form.
-Please indicate on your application if you wish to be considered for a Studentship.
-You must submit your PhD application on the online application form and include a Research Proposal, Statement of Purpose, CV, degree certificates, transcripts, two references, and IELTS scores (if applicable).
+All candidates who are offered a place on our PhD programme will be automatically considered for a Queen Mary Postgraduate Research Studentship if they indicate on their application that they wish to be considered.
+Please note that there is no separate application form for the studentship.
+You must submit your PhD application via the online portal and include a Research Proposal, Statement of Purpose, CV, degree certificates, transcripts, two references, and IELTS scores (if applicable).
 Candidates should hold a first-class or an excellent upper-second class Honours degree or equivalent, and would normally be expected to hold a Master’s degree.

 We encourage applicants from BAME (Black, Asian, and Minority Ethnic) backgrounds who have been previously under-represented in this process.

-For 2021 entry, the Faculty of Humanities and Social Sciences expects to offer two fully-funded PhD studentships to UK or EU applicants from a BAME background.
+For 2021 entry, the Faculty of Humanities and Social Sciences will be offering two fully-funded PhD studentships to UK applicants from a BAME background.
 These studentships include a tuition fee waiver and an annual stipend of c.£17,000 (part-time £8,500).
 Awards are tenable for up to three years.

-Further information about the BAME Studentships will be available shortly.
+Further information about the BAME Studentships can be found here (see HSS PhD Studentships - Funding Info).

 We welcome applications from prospective Commonwealth Scholars and candidates seeking other externally-funded awards.